openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 Also, since these metrics consider if the correct token was modified, and not if the right token was chosen by the model, we also calculate the `correction_precision` for each `TP`.

-`correction_precision` considers only tokens modified by the model **that were supposed to be modified according to the Reference.**
+`correction_precision` evaluates the performance of the model to correct tokens over relatively to all predictions (TP + FP).

 With these metric, we're now capable of evaluating our spellcheck accurately on this task!